PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 LayoutState aware, then add exact per-pattern preconditions; do not replace only their structural deletions.

+That indexed migration is complete.
+The three production triples are replaced by `run_channel_slice_merge_layout_cleanup` without changing their locations or the dual-Add→Conv-merge→post-Transpose-merge order.
+Stable `LAYOUT_PLAN` IDs are `layout.channel_slice_dual_add_strict`, `layout.slice_muladd_conv_mergeadd_strict`, and `layout.slice_muladd_mergeadd_posttranspose_strict`.
+Each implementation now uses the shared `ModelIRGraphIndex` for producer/consumer lookup, all operator input/output changes, structural removal/insertion, and constant-clone rewiring; pruning synchronizes the shared `LayoutState`.
+Model-only preflight requires the common Transpose/two-Slice/Mul/Add capability, while indexed guards trace the dual branch, Conv merge, and post-merge variants before a transaction.
+Include flags preserve isolated legacy-contract testing while production enables all three specs.

+The first broad run exposed an accidental `graph_index` keyword mechanically added to the preceding, unmigrated channel-slice MulAdd helper.
+The two out-of-scope keywords were removed, an AST unbound-name audit passed, and the previously failing focused fixture plus the corrected full suite passed.
+No partial indexed dependency remains in that helper.

+Sequential verification completed with:

+- `12 passed, 774 deselected` for all runner variants, stable ordering, architecture, relevant/irrelevant preflight, and pass efficiency;
+- `8 passed, 753 deselected` for the complete adjacent channel-slice fixture set plus the preceding MulAdd bridge regression;
+- `1083 passed, 5 deselected, 2 warnings in 139.01s` for the corrected full
+  direct suite;
+- Tier 2 `sinet_320_op.onnx` `-cotof` evaluation with every output compared, `evaluation_pass=true`, and maximum absolute error `2.572051016613841e-09`.

+The successful dual-Add fixture required one full GraphIndex build; the incomplete but preflight-relevant two-Slice prefix also built one index but all three specs stopped with zero snapshots.
+The temporary Tier 2 output directory was deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work